 Do you want to know about Korea university acceptance rate for both national and international students; if yes, read on.
-We have reviewed the school’s rankings, reputable alumni, and history of Korea University with a link to official website as well.
+Among our reviewed info are the school’s rankings, reputable alumni, and history of Korea University with a link to official website as well.

 About Korea University